Here's How Your Trade Flywire Corporation (FLYW) Aggressively Right Now

 Analysts’ Opinion of FLYW

-Many brokerage firms have already submitted their reports for FLYW stocks, with Wolfe Research repeating the rating for FLYW by listing it as a “Outperform.”
-The predicted price for FLYW in the upcoming period, according to Wolfe Research is $40 based on the research report published on June 21st of the current year 2021.
+Many brokerage firms have already submitted their reports for FLYW stocks, with Goldman repeating the rating for FLYW by listing it as a “Neutral.”
+The predicted price for FLYW in the upcoming period, according to Goldman is $47 based on the research report published on December 10th of the current year 2021.

-RBC Capital Mkts gave a rating of “Outperform” to FLYW, setting the target price at $44 in the report published on June 21st of the current year.
+Wolfe Research, on the other hand, stated in their research note that they expect to see FLYW reach a price target of $40.
+The rating they have provided for FLYW stocks is “Outperform” according to the report published on June 21st, 2021.

-During the last 5 trading sessions, FLYW fell by -1.50%, in comparison to the 20-day moving average, which settled at $41.55.
-In addition, Flywire Corporation saw 14.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FLYW fell by -15.91%, in comparison to the 20-day moving average, which settled at $40.55.
+In addition, Flywire Corporation saw -0.20% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FLYW starting from Massaro Michael, who sale 12,100 shares at the price of $41.63 back on Dec 08.
-After this action, Massaro Michael now owns 1,027,090 shares of Flywire Corporation, valued at $503,738 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FLYW starting from Natauri Jo, who sale 44,281 shares at the price of $39.88 back on Dec 10.
+After this action, Natauri Jo now owns 2,974,904 shares of Flywire Corporation, valued at $1,765,926 using the latest closing price.

-Massaro Michael, the Chief Executive Officer of Flywire Corporation, sale 12,100 shares at $41.74 during a trade that took place back on Dec 07, which means that Massaro Michael is holding 1,039,190 shares at $504,997 based on the most recent closing price.
+GOLDMAN SACHS GROUP INC, the Director of Flywire Corporation, sale 44,281 shares at $39.88 during a trade that took place back on Dec 10, which means that GOLDMAN SACHS GROUP INC is holding 2,974,904 shares at $1,765,926 based on the most recent closing price.

 Stock Fundamentals for FLYW